Mulleins

 White Mullein Verbascum lychnitis

 A rare introduction in East Anglia with only a handful of records, although considered native in chalky places in south-east England.
 Flowers July to August.
 A slightly smaller species than the species above, usually to only a metre or so in height.
 The flower spikes are branched, with branches carried rather stiffly and more erect than Hoary Mullein.
 Flowers relatively small with narrow petals; sometimes white but often yellow, despite the English name.
-Stamen hairs whitish.
+Stamen hairs whitish to yellowish, anthers all reniform.
+Stigma capitate.
 Upper stem leaves not winged at the base.
-Leaves relatively thin, and densely hairy.
-Leaves downy, relatively small and thin and rather like those of foxgloves.
+Leaves relatively thin, densely hairy and rather like those of foxgloves.

 White Mullein White Mullein White Mullein White Mullein